 - Secure your Wi-Fi with the latest WPA3 (If WPA3 is not available then choose WPA2.
 If that is the case, then maybe time to check routers’ firmware upgrade as WPA3 is fast becoming the new gold wi-fi security standard) Make use of a long pass-phrase.

 - Re-Think passwords to be more like pass-phrases.
-Instead of making a super complicated and hard to remember 8 characters long password.
+Instead of making a super complicated and hard-to-remember 8-character long password.
 It is more memorable ‘The1WeAllGotWet!’ than seemingly more complex ‘Y@$sw0rd’ – Consider that it has been proven to be more relevant password length than complexity.
 The longer the password, the longer time it may take to crack it.

 - Disable Guest Network